 The Emergence of Shadow IT

-How to Eliminate the Shadow IT Risks?
+How to Eliminate Security Risks of Shadow IT?

 Digitized Workplaces Seen through GDPR Perspective

-The EU’s GDPR regulation needs that enterprises seriously look into their Shadow IT activities.
+The EU’s GDPR regulation needs that enterprises to seriously look into their Shadow IT activities.
 The GDPR will require that the enterprises-

 - Focus on shared data